mtuts/java-gui/README.md

 In this lesson, we implement naive text editor.
 You will learn how to use JFileChooser to display open and save dialog.
 Moreover, a textarea used to display file contents (JTextArea).

 ### [Lesson 3](src/lesson03)
-Introduction to Swing Components such as JButton, JTextField, and JLabel.
+Display formated numbers in textfield.

 ### [Lesson 4](src/lesson04)
-Introduction to Swing Components such as JButton, JTextField, and JLabel.
+Using JList add/edit/remove item.

 ### [Lesson 5](src/lesson05)
-Introduction to Swing Components such as JButton, JTextField, and JLabel.
+Introduction to menu.

 ### [Lesson 6](src/lesson06)
-Disply data using JTable.
+Display data using JTable.

 ### [Lesson 7](src/lesson07)
 Introduction to draw in Java.